Experienced Employment & Labour Lawyers in Vancouver

-If the dismissal was particularly cruel, harsh or unfair, you may be entitled to punitive or aggravated damages, in addition to your severance pay.
+In cases where the dismissal is particularly cruel, harsh or unfair, you may be entitled to punitive or aggravated damages, in addition to your severance pay.

-If your termination is in violation of your human rights, such as discrimination based on race, gender, religion, political opinion or medical disability, you may be entitled to further damages ordered by the Human Rights Tribunal.
+If your termination violates the B.C.
+Human Rights Code, such as being fired or discriminated due to race, gender, religion, political opinion or medical disability, you may be entitled to further damages ordered by the Human Rights Tribunal.

 Many employers are now demanding mandatory Covid-19 Vaccinations as a condition of continued employment.
 This is a new area of employment law in British Columbia.
 However, there have already been decisions in United States and Europe finding forced vaccinations as a condition of employment to be illegal and discriminatory.